 While the audience watches a black and white horse opera, a narrator's voice wonders what such a movie would be like today.
 Rex O'Herlihan, The Singing Cowboy, finds himself in color and enters a cliché-ridden town, in which the evil cattle baron (Andy Griffith) and the new Italian cowboys (who always wear raincoats no matter how hot it gets) join forces to get him and the sheep ranchers to leave the valley.
 Written by

 John Vogel <firstname.lastname@example.org>

 Rex O'Herlihan.
-The singing cowboy.
-To a lawless land he brought truth, justice, fancy riding and some wonderful outfits.
+The great big western hero.
+To a lawless land he brought truth, justice, some fancy riding and wonderful outfits.

 See more »

 The picture features a window-boxed black-and-white opening sequence, which was a recreation of an old western.
 It then segues into color with the narrator saying, "I wonder what one of these movies would look like today?"
 See more

 After the big shoot out at the end of the film, in an overhead shot, the Railroad Colonel briefly disappears.
 See more

 I'll curse if I wanna curse!
 Damn!
 Damn, damn, hell, damn, tee tee, doo doo!

 I Ride Alone